apache/jena-site/source/documentation/ontology/__index.md

 are not exposed through the addition of extra triples to the model.
-These are exposed by the [`InfModel`](/documentation/javadoc/jena/org.apache.jena.core/org/apache/jena/rdf/model/InfModel.html) interface; for convenience OntModel extends this interface to make these services directly available to the user.
-Please note that calling inference-specific methods on an ontology model that does not contain a reasoner will have unpredictable results.
-Typically these methods will have no effect or return null, but you should not rely on this behaviour.
+These are exposed by the [`InfModel`](/documentation/javadoc/jena/org.apache.jena.core/org/apache/jena/rdf/model/InfModel.html) interface; for convenience there is the method `OntModel#asInferenceModel()` to make these services directly available to the user.
+Please note that calling this method on an ontology model that does not contain a reasoner will cause an error.

 In general, inference models will add many additional statements to a given model, including the axioms appropriate to